tanrobotix/tanrobotix.github.io/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 #### Distributed Transactions with Strong Consistency

-> TiDB internally shards tables into small range-based chunks that we refer to as "regions".
+> TiDB internally shards tables into small range-based chunks that we refer to as “regions”.
 Each region defaults to approximately 100MiB in size, and TiDB uses a Two-phase commit internally to ensure that regions are maintained in a transactionally consistent way.

 #### Cloud Native

-> TiDB is designed to work in the cloud -- public, private, or hybrid -- making deployment, provisioning, operations, and maintenance simple.
->The storage layer of TiDB, called TiKV, became a Cloud Native Computing Foundation member project in 2018.
+> TiDB is designed to work in the cloud – public, private, or hybrid – making deployment, provisioning, operations, and maintenance simple.
+The storage layer of TiDB, called TiKV, became a Cloud Native Computing Foundation member project in 2018.
 The architecture of the TiDB platform also allows SQL processing and storage to be scaled independently of each other in a very cloud-friendly manner.

 #### Minimize ETL